-Principal risk Potential impact Our mitigating actions Year-on-year movement in net risk Strategic risk Macroeconomic uncertainty and societal change Next 15's operations and financial performance.
-Economic fluctuations may lead to tighter client budgets, directly affecting the demand for Next 15's marketing and consultancy services.
-This could result in a decrease in revenue and necessitate a re-evaluation of service offerings to align with Next 15 employs a range of strategies to mitigate the risks associated with macroeconomic uncertainty and societal change. \rightarrow There is a risk that external factors or changing societal trends impact the ability of The decentralised business model enhances resilience by allowing individual brands to respond effectively to localised economic and societal shifts. the Group to deliver on its strategic objectives.
+Principal risk Potential impact Our mitigating actions Year-on-year movement in net risk Strategic risk Macroeconomic uncertainty and societal change Macroeconomic uncertainty and societal change can significantly impact Next 15's operations and financial performance.
+Economic fluctuations may Next 15 employs a range of strategies to mitigate the risks associated with macroeconomic uncertainty and societal change. $\rightarrow$ There is a risk that external factors or changing societal trends impact the ability of al marketing and consultancy services.
+This could result in a decrease in revenue and necessitate a re-evaluation of service offerings to align with changing client needs.
+The decentralised business model enhances resilience by allowing individual brands to respond effectively to localised economic and societal shifts. the Group to deliver on its strategic objectives.
+Societal shifts could influence consumer behaviour, requiring Next 15 to adapt its strategies and offerings to remain relevant.
+In addition to financial and regulatory challenges that could be posed, talent acquisition and retention could also become more challenging due to evolving societal attitudes towards work-life balance and employment stability.
 Robust governance procedures are in place, with regular Board and executive meetings to review risks and adapt strategies promptly.
 A conservative approach to financial management ensures a strong balance sheet, providing the flexibility to navigate through economic turbulence.
-Strategic investments in innovation, such as AI projects, keep the Group at the forefront of industry advancements.
+Overall, macroeconomic and societal changes pose a complex array of challenges for Next 15, potentially affecting every aspect of its business Strategic investments in innovation, such as AI projects, keep the Group at the forefront of industry advancements. from revenue generation to strategic planning and operational execution.
 Conducting regular customer pain point interviews helps to stay aligned with client issues and evolving preferences, enabling proactive service adaptation.
 These measures collectively contribute to maintaining the net risk at a constant level, ensuring that Next 15 is well-positioned to manage the